19hours/sg-statutes/Acts/Companies Act.md

 ### Disclosure of company information by certain directors

-158\.—(1) A director of a company may disclose information which he has in his capacity as a director or an employee of a company, being information that would not otherwise be available to him, to the persons specified in subsection (2) if the conditions specified in subsection (3) are met.
+158\.—(1) A director of a company may disclose information which he has in his capacity as a director or an employee of a company, being information that would not otherwise be available to him, to the persons specified in subsection (2) if such disclosure is not likely to prejudice the company and is made with the authorisation of the board of directors.

 [8/2003]

+[Act 36 of 2014 wef 01/07/2015]

 (2) The information referred to in subsection (1) may be disclosed to —